alttch/bma-info/sim/index.rst

 The source code is available at https://github.com/eva-ics/sim

-Currently Virtual Fieldbus Simulator supports Modbus simulation only.
+Currently Virtual Fieldbus Simulator supports simulation of Modbus and TwinCAT/ADS.

 EVA ICS can combine both Virtual Fieldbus Simulator and SCADA services on the same machine, however there are no internal bus methods for SCADA services to